brannondorsey/quartzite/notes.md

 - API search now working correctly
 - Handle database having no entries
 - Re-arrange files ~~and create a config.txt for easy server side setup~~
+- Fix API output so that one result doesn't yield empty json parameters